faulker/wtm/README.md

 ## CLI

+Worktrees are addressed by branch name (or directory name when detached).
+Every command accepts `--json` for machine-readable output.
+Errors go to stderr as `{"error": "..."}` with a non-zero exit code.

 ```sh
 wtm init [--force]                    # guided setup, writes .wtm.toml
 wtm create <branch> [--from <base>]   # new worktree; creates the branch if needed, runs setup